Expand description

 - Incremental

-RunConfig An object which defines an incremental run type and has only
+RunConfig Optional.
+An object that defines the incremental run type.
+This object contains only the

 incrementalRunType